 - ASIA PAST & PRESENT is the AAS scholarly monograph series, featuring titles from all disciplines and all areas of Asia.

-Once the conference discount offer has expired, AAS MEMBERS will still receive a regular 20% discount on all AAS and Columbia University Press titles by using the code AASMEMBER at checkout.
+AAS MEMBERS receive a 20% discount on all AAS and Columbia University Press titles by using the code AASMEMBER at checkout.

 - BOOKSELLERS: please see https://cup.columbia.edu/for-booksellers